mmrasteu/phprabbit-framework/README.md

 #### User Roles

-The Bearer Token generated when logging in with an API user has an implicit role ('api_user' by default) to apply this access restriction linked to the Bearer Token.
-The `RoleMiddleware` will handle permission management.
-Below is an example of an endpoint that does not require a Bearer Token to be called, an endpoint accessible only to the 'user_admin' role, and another endpoint accessible to all users (but that must be called with Bearer Token authentication).
+The Bearer Token generated when logging in with an API user has an implied role ('api_user' by default) to apply this access restriction linked to the Bearer Token.
+The RoleMiddleware handles permission management.
+Below is an example of an endpoint that does not require a Bearer Token to call, an endpoint accessible only to the 'user_admin' role, and another endpoint accessible to all users (but must be called with Bearer Token authentication).

-Example usage:
+Example of usage:

 - Without authentication
 ```php